RuslanUchan/node-restful-shop/README.md

 ### To add
 - User roles. e.g Admin, User; Only Admin can delete user account
 - Outsource the multer configuration from product route
+- Gives additional comment to the code to clearly explain each part functionality